justinvdm/wires/readme.md

 ### why

-wires really just an experiment to test if a reactive style of programming is useful for live coding situations.
+wires is an experiment to test if a reactive style of programming is useful for live coding situations.
 [Gibberish](https://github.com/charlieroberts/Gibberish) does a great job by itself, and wires doesn't really provide one with anything that you can't already do with Gibberish already.

 ### signal properties